VishalKumarGupta1/KeyCrafter_Random-Password-Generator/README.md

 # Key Crafters: Random Password Generator
 💢 Key Crafters is a user-friendly tool for generating secure and unique passwords.
 Customize your password with uppercase letters, lowercase letters, numbers, and special characters.
 Choose your desired length and click “Generate” for a strong, random password.
 Easily copy it to your clipboard for quick use.

-💢 Project Description:

-    🔅 Welcome to Key Crafters, your go-to tool for generating secure and unique passwords!
-With our user-friendly interface, you can easily create passwords tailored to your needs.

-💢 Features:
+## Features:

-    🔅 Customizable Options: Choose from mixed uppercase letters, lowercase letters, numbers, and special characters to craft the perfect password.
+ - Customizable Options: Choose from mixed uppercase letters, lowercase letters, numbers, and special characters to craft the perfect password.
-    🔅 One-Click Generation: Simply hit the “Generate” button, and watch as Key Crafters creates a strong, random password just for you.
+ - One-Click Generation: Simply hit the “Generate” button, and watch as Key Crafters creates a strong, random password just for you.
-    🔅 Flexible Length: Select your desired password length for enhanced security.
+ - Flexible Length: Select your desired password length for enhanced security.
-    🔅 One-Click Generation: Simply hit the “Generate” button, and watch as Key Crafters creates a strong, random password just for you.
+ - One-Click Generation: Simply hit the “Generate” button, and watch as Key Crafters creates a strong, random password just for you.
-    🔅 Easy Copy Functionality: Instantly copy your newly generated password to your clipboard for seamless use.
+ - Easy Copy Functionality: Instantly copy your newly generated password to your clipboard for seamless use.

 💢 Enhance your online security with Key Crafters—strong passwords made simple!